-Movement Disorders
+Movement disorders

 Movement disorders are neurological conditions that affect the body’s ability to control or initiate movement.
 Movement disorders can cause difficulties performing everyday tasks, even down to dressing, drinking a cup of coffee or using a pen.
 Three of the most common movement disorders are Parkinson’s, Dystonia, and Essential Tremor.

-Diagnosis and Treatment
+Diagnosis and treatment

-If you think you are suffering from movement disorders, your family doctor will most likely refer you to a neurologist.
+If you think you are suffering from movement disorders, your doctor will most likely refer you to a neurologist.
 He or she will perform a general physical examination.
 Most probably, further technical examinations are necessary, such as:

 - Electrophysiological examinations

-- Examination of the cerebrospinal fluid (CSF) to rule out an infection,
+Neurography, electromyography, sensory evoked potentials, MEP or tremor analysis, - Examination of the cerebrospinal fluid (CSF) to rule out an infection,

 - Imaging procedures such as computer tomography and MRI to detect structural changes in the brain or spinal cord.